lindseykaschner/lindseykaschner/README.md

 - 👀 I’m interested in education, science and teamwork.
 - 🌱 I’m currently learning how to build AI tools and code in Python.
 - 💞️ I’m looking to collaborate on instructional system design.
-- 📫 How to reach me
+- 📫 How to reach me: LinkedIn
 - 😄 Pronouns: she/her/hers
 - ⚡ Fun fact: I can hold my breath for over three minutes.